petebrew/dccd-webui/INSTALL.md

 -------------

 During the installation you will be asked several times to provide a password.
 Please, ensure that you create safe passwords.
-Prefer randomly generated passwords over human readable ones.
+Randomly generated passwords are preferred over human readable ones.
 Store your passwords in a central, encrypted database that you secure with a passphrase you can remember.

 The passwords you generate have to be specified later in the instruction.
 For